 Welcome to the page of Maria Papadomanolaki.

-Maria Papadomanolaki is a Greek artist that works within the fields of sound design for dance and film, networked performances, exploratory workshops, installation and transmission art.
+Maria Papadomanolaki is a Greek artist who works within the fields of sound design for dance and film, networked performances, exploratory workshops, installation and transmission art.
 She has a background in literary and sound studies.
 Since 2009, she has also been successfully releasing ambient electronic music on a variety of labels and collaborations under the moniker Dalot.
 Between 2009-2011, she was involved in a research project about art and the electromagnetic spectrum, conducted by NY-based non-profit arts organisation Wave Farm (previously free103point9).
 The research resulted in the publication of the book Transmission Arts: Artists & Airwaves (2011, PAJ Publications).

 In 2007, she has received an award by the Nagoya University of the Arts, Japan for her interactive voice piece entitled STOMA.
 She has presented her work and research at galleries, conferences and festivals in Europe, UK and the US with highlights being IMT Gallery (London, 2008), Ontological-Hysteric Theater (NY, 2009), Cabinet Magazine (NY, 2010), Issue Project Room (NY, 2012), Decibel Festival (Seattle, WA, 2012), The British Library (London, 2013), Athens Biennale AGORA (Athens, 2013).
 Her projects have also been featured in radiostations such as Resonance FM (UK), WGXC (US), BBC Radio 3 (UK), BBC 6 Music (UK), Radio Campus Paris (FR) and CFRO Vancouver Co-operative Radio (CA) among others.